imalikov/pine_script_docs/source/concepts/Sessions.rst

     extendedSessionData = request.security(t, timeframe.period, close, barmerge.gaps_on)
     plot(extendedSessionData, style = plot.style_linebr)

 Note that the previous chart's gaps in the script's plot are now filled.
-Also keep in mind that the background coloring on the chart is not produced by our example scripts;
+Also, keep in mind that our example scripts do not produce the background coloring on the chart;
 it is due to the chart's settings showing extended hours.

 The `ticker.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_ticker{dot}new>`__